Last updated on May 10, 2022

 Metallic Dice Games’ dice are micro-masterpieces that allow your personality and discernment to shine through.
 They come in most metals and finishes including torched metal (that cool rainbow-like finish) and enamel trimmed.
 You can get a variety of metals, gemstones, and resins to create a look and feel that’s just amazing.

 They recently completed a Kickstarter for their unicorn dice, a mixture of different resins and prismatic glitter that shines in the light.
 They’re still available for purchase on their website if they catch your eye, and they even do custom orders.

-- Unicorn dice are infused with magical Unicorn dust that changes from beautiful blues to purples to greens as they hit the light.
+- Infused with prismatic glitter dust that changes from blues to purples

 Much like MDG’s dice, Norse Foundry makes beautiful pieces that you can customize to your liking.
 Their dice are beautifully made and show off their craftsmanship and attention to detail that really speaks to their brand.
 Their dice definitely make a statement.

 All of their dice come emblazoned with Arabic numerals lettered with a custom Norse typeset, which can take some getting used to but it’s beautiful nonetheless.
 I particularly love the Obsidian set, both for the richness of the color and how well that typeset shows through.
 Custom orders are available!

 - COMPLETE SET OF QUALITY DICE: Complete set of 7 pieces, a 20/12/10/8/6, decader (00-99) and 4 sided dice.
 Its top quality FULL metal build that weighs up to 50% more than cheap plastic dice, will ensure you get the most out of your RPGs or math games.